-A. Applicants who have graduated from accredited high schools that meet the college preparatory core curriculum, or

-- B. Applicants who present passing scores on the General Education Development (GED) tests in lieu of high school graduation plus a 19 or above on the ACT composite, or - C. Home-schooled applicants who score 19 or above on the ACT composite, or - D. Students transferring from an institution of higher learning who have a cumulative grade point average of 2.00 or better and have not been suspended for academic reasons from the last institution attended.
+- A. Applicants who have graduated from accredited high schools that meet the college preparatory core curriculum, or - B. Applicants who present passing scores on the General Education Development (GED) tests in lieu of high school graduation plus a 19 or above on the ACT composite (or similar test), or - C. Home-schooled applicants who score 19 or above on the ACT composite (or similar test), or - D. Students transferring from an institution of higher learning who have a cumulative grade point average of 2.00 or better and have not been suspended for academic reasons from the last institution attended.
 Official transcripts must be sent from each college or university attended.

-2. Conditional Admission
+Conditional Admission